SyedMustafaImam/SyedMustafaImam/README.md

 <details>
    <summary>🤓 About Me</summary>
-I am a Computer Science graduate with CGPA 3.9 from SZABIST Karachi, Pakistan.
-I have also completed my Artificial Intelligence nano degree from Udacity and Deep Neural Network specialization from deeplearing.ai by Andrew Ng.
-Along with that, I am also studying Machine learning from Stanford University.
+As an aspiring DevOps Engineer with a Bachelor's degree in Computer Science and a strong academic record (3.89 CGPA - 🥈 silver medalist from SZABIST Karachi, Pakistan).
+I have a strong history of participation in various competitions and hackathons, I have also achieved 4th position in the #GlobalAI Hackathon by Hackmakers, among 75+ countries around the world.
+I was also awarded as the best innovator among the 13 countries in a competition organized by ASME, for an application for Microsoft hololens.

-Being an aspiring Computer Scientist, I am always ingeniously looking to solve real-world problems using Artificial Intelligence, IoT & Mixed Reality using Microsoft HoloLens.
-Recently I have participated in #BuildwithAI Global Hackaton by Hackmakers, in which I got 4th position among 75+ countries and 4,000+ total competitors around the world.
+I have a solid background in DevOps and cloud and on-premises infrastructure management.
+I have experience in Linux, AWS, Azure, GCP, Oracle Cloud, Docker, CloudStack, vCenter, XEN, Gitlab, and CI/CD pipelines.
+I am skilled in Infrastructure as Code (IaC) with expertise in Terraform and Ansible for provisioning, scaling, and managing infrastructure.

-I am also a highly creative and multi-talented Graphic Designer and Web Developer with vast experience in multimedia, marketing, and print design.
+In addition, I have experience in monitoring tools like checkMK, PRTG, Graphana, Prometheus, and ELK for logs.
+I am well-versed in web servers such as Apache Tomcat and Nginx.
+I have experience in configuring Radius servers.
+I am also proficient in Python and bash scripting for automating day-to-day tasks.

 </details>
 <br>